robudexIT/shopping_cart/README.md

 - New User Registration
 - Order Successfully Placed
 - The Item was out of stock while exploring but now it got available in the store
-- Successful shipment and delivery of the Item
+- Successful shipment and delivery of the Item..

 ### Technologies used:-
 1. Front-End Development: